jspahrsummers/correct-behavior-through-type-safety/Correct Behavior Through Type Safety.md

 ---

-# [fit] RAC 3 (again)

-`Signal` and `SignalProducer` describe _effects over time_
+# With a _signal_, you can…

-- You can put values into it
+- Put values into it
+- Perform _time-based operations_ using the values
-- You can do time-based operations with the values in it
+- “Lift” pure functions to apply to the values
-- To get the values out, you have to register for delivery—you don't get them right away†
+- _Register for delivery[^3]_ to get the results back out

+[^3]: It’s possible to synchronously wait for results, but the framework highly discourages this.

+^ For example, to go back to ReactiveCocoa for a second, many of the benefits of the `IO` type also apply to RAC's `Signal` type.

+^ Just like `IO` represents side effects, `Signal` (well, `SignalProducer`) represents _effects over time_.

 ---